 - Swiss Family Robinson.
 They had a water-cooled "fridge", and a waterwheel-pumped system to deliver it.

 - Missionaries trilogy by Lyubov and Yevgeny Lukin.
 Some guys found a portal into past (turned out to be Alternate Universe) and tried to stop European colonization by giving would-be victims whatever technology local resources allowed — threw hang-gliders and primitive incendiary bombs into tribal warfare, then fire fed itself, along the path the originators didn't understand well.

-- The "Clacks" of the Discworld novels are based on real life semaphore telegraphs and seem to work much the same way - only much better.
+- The "Clacks" are based on real-life semaphore telegraphs and seem to work much the same way — only much better.
 In reality the Chappe telegraph was fairly slow, easily disrupted and thanks to the cost of training and keeping operators, hideously expensive (which is why it was used by the government and army rather than merchants).

 In fact, the Bamboo Technology Internet aspect even extends to transferring photos through binary.
 Again, over semaphores.
 Not mentioning Smoking GNU group of hackers.
 GNU was a message that might be used as a DDOS attack (althought it did not).
-The book (Going Postal) also had man-in-the-middle attacks.
-Also, the Clacks is a shutter-telegraph system, not a Chappe-telegraph one,and is thus rather faster than a Chappe style system would be.
+The book Going Postal also has man-in-the-middle attacks.
+Also, the Clacks is a shutter-telegraph system, not a Chappe-telegraph one, and is thus rather faster than a Chappe style system would be.